-- 6.9.17 Normally following an unsuccessful reassessment of a unit (up to 20 credits) or where a student has not yet had the opportunity to complete two attempts at assessment/reassessment within the academic year, Programme Boards will permit students to carry credit from level 4 to level 5, from level 5 to placement year and from level 5 to 6.
+- 6.9.11 Normally following an unsuccessful reassessment of a unit (up to 20 credits), or where a student has not yet had the opportunity to complete two attempts at assessment/reassessment within the academic year, Programme Boards will permit students to carry credit from level 4 to level 5, from level 5 to a placement year, or from level 5 to level 6.
 This is at the discretion of the Programme Board and will be based on the curriculum structure of the programme; particularly where the unit has been validated as a pre-requisite.
 The principles of carrying credit should also apply where an assessment/unit is marked on a pass/fail basis.
-The rationale for the decision must be clearly recorded in the minutes. - 6.9.18 Following any subsequent failure of the carried unit, students will normally be allowed one further opportunity to be reassessed, enabling four attempts in total.
-Any final reassessment on the carried unit will not be deducted from the current level's reassessment allowance. - 6.9.19 The carried credit could be a core or an option unit.
-The Programme Board must consider if the failed unit is a pre-requisite and should normally be passed before the student progresses to the next level of study.
+The rationale for the decision must be clearly recorded in the minutes. - 6.9.12 Following any subsequent failure of the carried unit, students will be normally allowed one further opportunity to be reassessed, enabling four attempts in total.
+Any final reassessment on the carried unit will not be deducted from the current level's reassessment allowance. - 6.9.13 The carried credit could be a core or an option unit.
+The Programme Board must considerif the failed unit in question is a pre-requisite and should normally be passed before the student progresses to the next level of study.
 The Programme Board will look at the student's overall profile and consider each individual's ability to successfully retrieve the failed credit if they are allowed to progress.

-As the student will be taking other units at the next level of study, the Board will need to determine whether the carried unit is manageable alongside other units at the subsequent level without attendance.

-- 6.9.20 There may be occasions where students would prefer not to carry credit, and would rather repeat the unit.
+As the student will be taking other units at the next level of study, the Board will need to determine whether the carried unit is manageable alongside other units at the subsequent level without attendance. - 6.9.14 There may be occasions where students would prefer not to carry credit, and would rather repeat the unit.
 In these cases, the decision would be up to the student and they should not be expected to have to appeal the Board decision.
-However, in all cases, students must be advised of the options available to them and the consequences of failing the carried unit e.g. awarded credit only for units passed. - 6.9.21 Carrying credit is recognised as different to repeating in the following ways:
+However, in all cases, students must be advised of the options available to them and the consequences of failing the carried unit e.g. awarded credit only for units passed. - 6.9.15 Carrying credit is recognised as different to repeating in the following ways:

-Term Eligibility Definition 'Repeating' Students who have exceeded the reassessment limit: - 60 credits at level 4 - 40 credits or more at levels 5 and 6.
+Term Eligibility Definition 'Repeating' Students who have exceeded the reassessment limit (60 credits at level 4, 40 credits or more at levels 5 and 6).
 AND Students who have failed more than 20 credits following reassessment.
 Students are required to attend all lectures and seminars.
 Students must submit all coursework and sit all exams again (including elements that have previously been passed).
 Academic support is available from programme teams.
 Students are charged pro rata per unit repeated.
 Students cannot proceed onto the next level of study or to the placement year.
-'Carrying credit' 1.
-Students who have failed 20 credits.
-OR 2.
-Students who have exceptional circumstances accepted before a programme board and who have failed no more than 40 credits, may exceptionally be allowed to 'carry credit' during the next academic level.
-This includes the placement year.
-A decision is based on academic judgement in the best interests of a student's progression.
-OR 3.
-Students who have exceptional circumstances and have not had the opportunity to complete all formal elements of assessment/reassessment within a unit.
-Students have the option to attend lectures or seminars, if timetabling allows.
+'Carrying credit' Students who have failed 20 credits.
+OR Students who have exceptional circumstances accepted before a Students have the option to attend lectures or seminars, if timetabling allows.
 Students only resubmit assessment that has been failed.
 Passed assessment marks are carried through on the student record.
-Academic support is available from programme teams.
-An alternative assessment may be given where it is not possible to replicate the original assessment, for example assessed group work.
-Students will not be charged for the units repeated through carrying credit